-If the hip musculature allows excessive femoral internal rotation to occur, the knees will be sure to go into valgus.
-This is why, more likely than not, the “knees out” cue will be needed for most people who are new to the squat
+If the hip musculature allows excessive femoral internal rotation to occur, the knees will be sure to go into excessive valgus.
+This is why, more likely than not, the "knees out" and "feet turned out" cues will be needed for most people who are new to the squat.

 Law 3: No Excessive Lumbar Flexion

 The third law for squatting is to avoid excessive lumbar flexion and pelvic posterior tilt.
 As a caveat, there is nothing inherently evil about lumbar flexion.
 In fact, I wrote about this right HERE.
 It is a normal movement that we utilize on a daily basis.

 With the squat, however, especially a loaded squat, we want to minimize this as it could place excessive stress on low back.
 While a small amount of “butt wink” – or lumbar flexion, is acceptable, and probably not much of an issue, it is the excessive amounts we should not allow.

 These are my three laws to squatting.
 I've found that failure to follow these, in most cases, is due to improper coaching vs. true mobility issues.
 If the trainee can keep the heels on the ground and has no excessive knee valgus or lumbar flexion, I have no problem loading them on day one.